 Nicholas Biddle, who boasted of having more personal power than the

-privileges possessed by the existing Bank are unauthorized by the
+of powers and privileges possessed by the existing Bank are

 Their power would be great whenever they might choose to exert it...to influence elections or control the affairs of the nation.